Space is big. No, really

 - In a typical Warhammer 40,000 take on an otherwise innocuous trope, FTL communications within the Imperium are the responsibility of Astropaths, psykers who send telepathic messages to other planets... through hell...

-- And frequently, the messages either arrive too late or not at all or are completely incomprehensible due to the receiving psyker not being able to work it out via space tarot cards or throwing chicken bones or...
+- And frequently, due to the Reality Is Out to Lunch nature of the Warp, the messages either arrive too late or not at all or are completely incomprehensible due to the receiving psyker not being able to work it out via space tarot cards or throwing chicken bones or...
 Well, there's one example of an Imperium ship going to its death responding to a distress call sent by its future self.

 - And in one case (Ciaphas Cain), a message announcing help was on the way was received... decades after the man leading the rescue fleet had retired.
 Fortunately, Cain was the only one aware that it was an echo, and said nothing to avoid losing morale.